IMS German Festival

 The German Festival version was developed at the Institute of Natural Language Processing, University of Stuttgart by Gregor Möhler, Antje Schweitzer, Mark Breitenbücher, Martin Barbisch, and others.

 IMS German Festival is a German Text-to-Speech system which we provide as an extension to the original Festival distribution by CSTR, University of Edinburgh.
-Together with two non-IMS resources (the BOMP lexicon from the University of Bonn, which is included in the distribution, and diphones from the MBROLA project) it enables Festival to speak German.
+Together with two non-IMS resources (the BOMP lexicon developed at the former IKP institute at University of Bonn, which is included in the distribution, and diphones from the MBROLA project) it enables Festival to speak German.

 IMS German Festival contains all modules necessary for text-to-speech conversion.
 More explicitly this involves linguistic text analysis (modules tokenization, token-pos, token-to-word), grapheme-to-phoneme conversion (lexicon-lookup, letter-to-sound rules), prosody (phrasing, intonation, duration, intonation targets) and waveform synthesis (carried out by the MBROLA engine through an appropriate interface).

 For more background information about the IMS German Festival see the README file and the COPYING file of the distribution or consult the manual included in the distribution.

 The packages are distributed for research and educational (i.e. non-commercial and non-military) purposes.
 The license terms can be found in the file COPYING.ims_german_festival for the IMS German Festival package and in file COPYING.bomp for the BOMP lexicon.

 NEW!!
 This is a new version, IMS German Festival 1.4beta-os.
 It is compatible with Festival_2.5 and should also work with older versions down to Festival_1.95.
 Older IMS German Festival sources are also provided in a separate directory on the download page, in case you prefer them.

 These are the changes compared to version IMS German Festival 1.3: